orchestral/cookbook/themes/composer.md

 Wouldn't it be nice if we can install theme as simple as installing new packages (for Laravel etc).

     $ composer require "stackie/adminlte-theme=^0.1"

+This is available for Orchestra Platform, in fact you as the user can install AdminLTE theme for Orchestra Platform using the above command.
+Once you have done that you can run the following command.

+    $ php artisan theme:detect

+And activate the theme via:

+    $ php artisan theme:activate backend adminlte

 ### Creating a New Theme

+In this chapter, we will look at building a simple theme for Orchestra Platform.
+First let's create a new theme project and make it available for `patio`.

 ```
 $ mkdir mini-theme